skip to Main Content

 If you don’t have an estate plan, the courts will likely divide and distribute your assets when you die.
 They’ll follow state intestacy laws, which distribute assets to family members and creditors first and then to the state.

 By creating an estate plan, you can direct your assets toward worthy beneficiaries such as friends and charitable organizations.
 Bear in mind that estate planning is not just about wills and trusts.
-For many people, the most important part of estate planning is “incapacity planning,” which prepares for unexpected medical events and your late-in-life care.
+For many people, the most important part of estate planning is “incapacity planning,” which prepares for unexpected medical events and late-in-life care.

 Myth #3: Once you establish your estate plan, you’re set for life

-It’s tempting to think of an estate plan as a “one and done” solution for the future.
+It’s tempting to think of an estate plan as a “one-and-done” solution for the future.
 It’s not.
 Many people’s families, financial situations, and life goals change over time.
 That makes it vital to adapt your estate plan regularly.

 Most experts recommend reviewing and updating your estate plan at least once every three to five years or when any of the following life events occur: